A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

 \subsubsection{Neural Attention Decoders}

 The neural attention mechanism has also been applied to decoding in addition to its usage for encoding clinical notes introduced in Sec.~\ref{sec:attention}.
 One useful attention mechanism for decoding is the so-called Label-wise Attention Network (LAN) which prioritizes important information in the hidden representation relevant to medical codes.
-The LAN-based decoder uses the dot product attention to calculate the attention score $\mathbf{A}\in \mathbb{R}^{n\times m}$ as: $\mathbf{A}=\operatorname{Softmax}(\mathbf{H} \mathbf{U})$, where $\mathbf{U}\in \mathbb{R}^{{h_L}\times m}$ is the query matrix of the label attention layer for $m$ medical codes and $h_L$ is the dimension of query.
+The LAN-based decoder, as illustrated in Fig.~\ref{fig:LAN}, uses the dot product attention to calculate the attention score $\mathbf{A}\in \mathbb{R}^{n\times m}$ as:

+where $\mathbf{U}\in \mathbb{R}^{{h_L}\times m}$ is the query matrix of the label attention layer for $m$ medical codes, and $h_L$ is the dimension of the query.
 By multiplying attention $\mathbf{A}$ with the hidden representation, i.e., $\mathbf{A}^{\operatorname{T}} \mathbf{H}$, the output of the attention layer is obtained for medical code prediction.
 CAML~\cite{mullenbach2018explainable} is the first to apply LAN by using the attention matrix to capture the importance of ICD code and hidden word representation pair.
 DCAN~\cite{ji2020dilated} and MultiResCNN~\cite{li2020multirescnn} also use the LAN decoder as a building block of their models.
-Fusion~\cite{luo2021fusion} deploys a similar code-wise attention after feature aggregation.
+Fusion~\cite{luo2021fusion} deploys similar code-wise attention after feature aggregation and RAC~\cite{kim2021read} implements the code-title guided attention module.
 The LAN-based decoder preserves sequential information captured by the text encoder and enables label awareness to benefit medical code classification.
-LAAT~\cite{vu2020label} applies the structured self-attention that projected the hidden representation via a linear transformation and non-linear activation as: $\mathbf{H}^\prime=\tanh (\mathbf{W}_s \mathbf{H})$, where $\mathbf{W}_s \in \mathbb{R}^{h\times d_h}$ is a weight matrix, and $h$ is the number of hops of the structured self-attention.
-In practice, LAAT set the number of attention hops to the number of labels.
-Similarly, TransICD~\cite{biswas2021transicd} uses the structured self-attention mechanism to achieve Code-specific decoding for automated medical code prediction.
+JLAN~\cite{li2021jlan} proposes a dual attention mechanism that combines self-attention and label attention.
+LAAT~\cite{vu2020label} applies the structured self-attention~\cite{lin2017structured} (in Fig.~\ref{fig:ssa}) that projected the hidden representation via a linear transformation and non-linear activation as: